OJASisLive/Blockdrop-Minigame/README.md

 - `blockdropminigame.admin`: Allows access to all admin commands.
 Default: OP

 # Setting up the Plugin
+## Installation Instructions:

+### Download the Snapshot Plugin:
+- Download the latest snapshot version of Blockdrop Minigame.

+### Install Dependencies:
+- Ensure you have WorldEdit version **7.2.16+** installed on your server as it's a dependency for this plugin.

+### Place the Plugin:
+- Place the downloaded Blockdrop Minigame snapshot `.jar` file into your server's `plugins` directory.

+### Restart the Server:
+- Restart your Minecraft server to load the plugin.

+# In-Game Setup
 Follow 8 simple steps to set up the game.
 I have not edited the tutorial video and the language used is Hindi, watch it only if you do not understsand the following 8 steps https://drive.google.com/file/d/1LU8NnmtywG8nJf0MALQL7Hl2Aah-5J9s/preview